lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 - `left_next(e)`: Gives us the next edge rotating around the left face, i.e. `left(e)` will return the same value and the origin of the returned edge is our destination.
 - `right_next(e)`: Same as `left_next(e)` but rotates around the right face.

-As we've seen all operations above always rotate counterclockwise.
-So the final operations we will define are variants of the above, that rotate in the opposite direction:
+As we've seen, all operations above always rotate counterclockwise.
+So, the final operations we will define are variants of the above, that rotate in the opposite direction:
 - `inv_rot(e)`
 - `origin_prev(e)`
 - `left_prev(e)`